tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/购买指南/SSL 证书购买流程_intl_en.md

 #### DV SSL certificates

 After purchasing the certificate, log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/certoverview) and select **Pending Submission** to enter the management page.
 Then, submit the information and complete the domain ownership verification, after which the CA will issue the certificate.
-For more information, see [Information Submission Process for DV SSL Certificates](https://www.tencentcloud.com/document/product/1007/53628).

 #### Free DV SSL certificates